Tauranga jury hears evidence about Ōmanawa 'execution-style' alleged double murder - NZ Herald

 He urged the jury members not to "jump to conclusions" and keep up an open mind until they had heard all the evidence.

-Tarei's lawyer Dale Dafty also gave a brief opening statement to the jury.
+Tarei's lawyer Dale Dufty also gave a brief opening statement to the jury.

 He said in order to find Tarei guilty the jury needed to be sure Samuel Fane was party to the murder, that Tarei "provided some acts of assistance for the purpose of helping him evade arrest" and that she knew he was an alleged party to murder.